• About Me

 4. Fill canning jars.
 Add 1 tsp canning salt per jar if you prefer.
 This is for taste only so it’s perfectly fine to leave it out.

-5. Add boiling water to jars then top with lid and ring tightened finger tight.
+5. Ladle boiling water into to jars then top with lid and ring tightened finger tight.

-6. Vent canner for 10 minutes and process pints for 20 minutes and quarts for 25 minutes according to your altitude.
+6. Vent canner for 10 minutes and process pint jars for 20 minutes and quart jars for 25 minutes according to your altitude.

 Green Beans Canning Altitude Chart